 Your behaviour might also change and may include:

 These symptoms and signs may be caused by problems other than work-related stress.
-If you have any of these symptoms and signs, see your GP for advice.
+If you do have any of these and they are troublesome or persistent, speak to your GP for advice.

 If you have work-related stress, you may find that as well as having some or all of the symptoms listed above, you:

-Different situations and different factors can cause work-related stress, including:
+Different situations and different factors can cause work-related stress.
+These include:

 You may feel stressed if you’re in the wrong job for your skills, abilities and expectations.
-Sometimes there is no single cause of work-related stress.
+Sometimes there’s no single cause of work-related stress.
 It can be caused by a build-up of small things over time, or a mix of factors in your work and personal life.

 To be able to tackle work-related stress, it’s important to recognise the symptoms or any changes in your behaviour.
 The sooner you realise that it’s causing you problems, the sooner you can take action to make things better.

-Don't be afraid to ask your GP or your company for help or advice if you’re feeling stressed because of work.
-You may have a human resources department at work that can help.
+Don't be afraid to ask your GP or your company’s occupational health service for help or advice if you’re feeling stressed because of work.
+You may have a human resources department at work that can help too.

 Your GP will usually be able to recognise the symptoms of stress and give you advice about how to deal with it.
-Your GP can also refer you to a counsellor if you need one.
+Your GP may also suggest speaking to a counsellor if he or she thinks it will help.

 There are a number of ways to reduce the negative impact of work-related stress.
-Most of them involve the way you work and your working environment.
+Most of them involve changing the way you work and your working environment.
 Sometimes this will involve informal discussions with colleagues or managers.
 It may also involve using grievance, bullying or harassment procedures.
 There are no medical cures for work related stress.
-Your GP may recommend other options, such as cognitive behavioural therapy (CBT) to help you cope better.
+Your GP may recommend other options, such as counselling or cognitive behavioural therapy (CBT) to help you cope better.

-Try to recognise what you find stressful at work and what helps you work better.
-Some things you may need to discuss with your colleagues or manager.
-However, there are several things you can do to help yourself.
+Try to recognise what’s making you feel stressed at work and what helps you work better.
+It’s often helpful to discuss any issues you have with your colleagues or manager.
+There are also several things you can do to help yourself.

 If you feel stressed or anxious at work, talk to someone you trust about what upsets you or what makes you feel stressed.
-This person could be someone at work or outside of it.
 It's important to talk directly to your manager if you’re stressed because of work.
 He or she has a duty to help you resolve the problem or cause.
 Explain how you're feeling and discuss your workload.